RadioMan Lamppu and journalist feature image.

 Why are radio stations switching to smartphone broadcasting solutions?

-The shift accelerated during the COVID‑19 pandemic, when stations needed to maintain operations with distributed teams.
 Remote work requirements made smartphone broadcasting essential for continuing live programming from home studios and temporary locations.
 This experience demonstrated that mobile broadcasting could maintain professional standards while reducing operational complexity.

 Emergency broadcasting capabilities represent another driving factor.
 When traditional infrastructure fails because of weather, power outages, or equipment problems, smartphone broadcasting provides immediate backup options.
 Stations can continue operations from any location with internet access, ensuring continuous service during critical situations.